benelan/gh-fzf/CONTRIBUTING.md

 # Contributing

-I welcome and appreciate contributions from anyone and everyone!
+I welcome and appreciate contributions!

 ## What should I work on?